 Skip to contents

 In addition to the set of functions that calculates performance measures and MCSE, the package includes some further convenience functions to assist in programming simulations.
 These include bundle_sim(), which can be used to create a single function for running a simulation from component pieces.
 The function takes a function for generating data, a function for analyzing the data, and (optionally) a function for summarizing the results, and constructs a single function for running a full simulation given a set of parameter values and optional arguments, or what we call a “simulation driver.”
-The simulation driver function can then be applied to a parameter set using evaluate_by_row() to execute simulations across multiple conditions.
+The simulation driver function can then be applied to a parameter set using evaluate_by_row(), which executes the simulation for each combination of conditions enumerated in the rows of a dataset.
+This function uses future_pmap() from the furrr package, making it easy to run the simulation in parallel (Vaughan & Dancho, 2018).

 Installation